koooyooo/bq-schema/README.md

+## General
+`bq-schema` connects your BigQuery and outputs its schemas in the following formats.

+- PlantUML E-R diagram

 ## Usage
 ### Settings
 Define following environment variables in `.env` file or set variables directly.
 Renaming `.env.template` to `.env` and define your original settings could be useful.